tonyadastra/panelixir/README.md

 ## PanElixir - Global COVID-19 Vaccine and Treatment Tracker

+**Recent Updates**
++ November 16 - Bug Fixes, Append logo and other tags if values are not empty in database
++ November 15 - Full Auto-Update NYTimes Deployed

 **To Do List**
 * [ ] WHO Website Auto-Update
 * [ ] Country Dropdown Query from Database